 Dog-Friendly Places in Chattanooga You’ll Love

-We’re ardent dog lovers and adore being out and about in Chattanooga with our furry friends.
-Lots of Ruby Falls guests travel to Chattanooga with dogs and traveling dog lovers have oodles of reasons to love Chattanooga.
-Our team has some terrific tips and suggestions to make your Chattanooga getaway fantastic for your dog and stress-free for you.
+Many of us on the Ruby Falls team are ardent dog lovers and adore being out and about in Chattanooga with our 4-legged friends.
+We know dogs are family too and we've created a special place for furry sidekicks to take a break while you tour the cave.
+Traveling dog lovers have oodles of reasons to love Chattanooga and our team has some terrific suggestions that will make your time in Chattanooga fantastic for your pup and stress-free for you.

 There are a handful of especially dog-friendly hotels in Chattanooga.
 Here are a few that have pet appealing amenities and locations.

 The Hemingway Suite at the Crash Pad in Chattanooga is a pet-friendly suite that sleeps 4 guests and is about 8 minutes from Ruby Falls.
 It features a full kitchen, separate living room, and bedroom.
 Leashed dogs are permitted outside on the grassy grounds.
 The Crash Pad is just a couple of doors down from Play Wash Pint, and numerous delicious restaurants are just a short stroll away.
 We love, love, love that the Crash Pad was built with reclaimed and renewable resources and is LEED Platinum certified.

 Don’t need an entire suite?
 Check out the hip, Moxy Chattanooga Downtown.
 This pet welcoming hotel is a fun addition to downtown, walking distance to restaurants and shopping and a quick 10-minute drive to Ruby Falls.
 The hotel’s “it’s 5 o’clock somewhere” vibe starts from the moment you check in and pick up your room key at the hotel bar in the lobby.
 Check the Moxy's schedule for their next Pups and Pints event; it's quickly becoming a Chattanooga dog lover's tradition.